Senths02/portfolio/src/content/watch-party-data.md

 <br>

 <details>
-<summary>Outcome</summary>
+<summary>Testing the changes</summary>

-### Testing the journey's
+### Research outcomes

-After presenting the options I had explored to the team, we decided to test the journey's without a waiting area in upcoming research.
+After presenting the options I had explored to the team, we decided to test the experience without a waiting area in research.
 <br>

 >During moderated research, there were no red flags from removing the waiting area.
 And with some adjustments, the approach was used in the final pilot.